ocaml/dune/doc/usage.rst

 Initializing a library
 ----------------------

-To create a new directory ``src``, initialized as a library, can run:
+To create a new directory ``src``, initialized as a library, you can run:

 .. code:: bash